Managed IT Services Long-Term Care: Elevate Your Residential Experience

 Growing Cyberthreats

 Cybercriminals have increasingly turned to softer targets, including healthcare and long-term care facilities.
-In 2022, 78% of reported data breaches targeting healthcare organizations of all types resulted from hacking.
+According to McKnight’s Long-Term Care News, more than a half-dozen nursing homes and rehabilitation centers reported major hacking incidents in the first quarter of 2025 alone, affecting over 130,000 individuals.
 Like hospitals and other types of care providers, LTC facilities are common targets for cybercriminals because of the sensitive patient data they hold, the relative lack of robust cybersecurity measures, and small, understaffed IT departments.
 Facilities must implement strong cybersecurity measures to defend against potential cyber threats.
-Managed IT security professionals can audit cybersecurity systems and ensure facilities have the strongest possible protection against threats.

 Stringent Regulations and Compliance

 Data breaches have greatly expanded within the last decade.
-To protect patient privacy and data, Congress has enacted two major laws with extensive regulatory requirements for facilities, including the Health Information Technology for Economic and Clinical Health Act (HiTECH Act) and the Health Insurance Portability and Accountability Act (HIPAA).
+To protect patient privacy and data, Congress has enacted two major laws with extensive regulatory requirements for facilities, including the Health Information Technology for Economic and Clinical Health Act (HITECH Act) and the Health Insurance Portability and Accountability Act (HIPAA).
 In addition, care providers that contract with Medicare and Medicaid must also comply with regulations under these programs.

 Facilities that provide care services must ensure patient data is handled securely by their employees.
 They must also invest in strong IT infrastructure and network security to prevent data breaches.
 Managed IT services help facilities ensure regulatory compliance, avoiding potentially costly fines and penalties.